sergiotapia/ASP.Net-MVC3-Persona-Demo/README.md

 General Rundown
 ------------------

 1. You need to add the Persona javascript shiv.
-For the time being only Firefox offers native BrowserID support, but using this javascript shiv, it will work on all major browsers!
+For the time being only Firefox offers native BrowserID support, but using this javascript shiv, Persona will work on all major browsers!

     ```html
     <script src="https://login.persona.org/include.js"></script>
     ```

 2. Add the client side scripts needed to work with Persona.
+It comes down to creating two simple links or button, and invoking some API calls on Persona's `navigation.id` object.

-You need two buttons, firing an event on each buttons click (for login and logout).
+    ```html
     <script type="text/javascript" language="javascript">
         $(document).ready(function() {
             var signinLink = document.getElementById('signin');